Mastery Based Grading

-Just like all of the courses at Sycamore High School, the courses in the Synnovation Lab are Standards Based, which means the state released standards drive the curriculum.
+Just like all of the courses at Sycamore High School, the courses in the Synnovation Lab are Standards-Based, which means the state-released standards drive the curriculum.

-This means that students will be well prepared for the state end of course exams.
+This means that students will be well prepared for the state end-of-course exams.

 However, this is not the primary goal of our courses.
-Our teachers use the standards as the guiding framework in building the courses but seek to include more meaningful life experiences in the courses as well as making connections with the individual interests of the students.
+Our teachers use the standards as the guiding framework in building the courses but seek to include more meaningful life experiences in the courses as well as make connections with the individual interests of the students.

 So, our students will be prepared for the AIR tests, but ready for life beyond high school.